The Challenge

 Frictionless Onboarding

-Get started in seconds with a streamlined sign-up flow.
-No credit card required for free tier access.
+Get started in under 30 seconds.
+Email, password, you're in.
+No credit card required for free tier.

 CONVERSION